Why would Denmark be the target of a Russian ‘hybrid drone attack’?

 “With these weapons, the defence forces will be able to hit targets at long range and, for example, neutralise enemy missile threats,” Ms Frederiksen said, explaining the weapons could include either missiles or drones.

-It provoked a sharp reaction from Moscow, with Russian ambassador to Denmark Vladimir Barbin describing the Danish justification about needing to strike long-distance targets as “pure madness”.
+It provoked a sharp reaction from Moscow, with Vladimir Barbin, the Russian ambassador to Denmark, describing the Danish justification about needing to strike long-distance targets as “pure madness”.

 “No one, anywhere, ever in the world has considered threatening a nuclear power publicly.
 These statements will undoubtedly be taken into account,” he wrote on Telegram.